CreativeConstructor/Repository-Release-Readiness-Checker-/README.md

 ```bash
 cp .env.example .env
 ```
-*(Note: Ensure you do not commit real secrets to version control.
-They are ignored in `.gitignore` by default.)*

 ### 2. Running with Docker (Recommended)
 You can spin up the entire stack (API, Background Worker, PostgreSQL, and Redis) using Docker Compose: